Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Experiments

 \textbf{Effect of the geometry-guided representation learning for depth estimation.} Fig.~\ref{fig: depth analysis} shows a performance comparison between baseline and our approach on the depth estimation.
 Specifically, we evaluate the predicted depth of all car samples in different depth ranges under two primary metrics (\ie SILog and sqRel) widely used in depth estimation field.
-Fig.~\ref{fig: statistics} shows that 87\% of the cars are within 40m, while only 5.0\% of those are 45m away.
+On the KITTI train\&val dataset, 87\% of the cars are within 40m, while only 5.0\% of those are 45m away.
 Fig.~\ref{fig: depth analysis} shows that our approach outperforms the baseline consistently in all the depth ranges, especially in the 40m range with most samples, which further validates our idea of using geometry-guided representation learning to boost depth estimation to advance the monocular 3D object detection.